melissapazzanese123/console_finances/starter/pseudocode-rps.md

 The greatest decrease in losses (date and amount) over the entire period.

-Ideas:

-totalMonth
-lastMonthFinances = a
-currentMonthFinance = b
-changes = a - b

 // count how many months are in the the date set (months)
 // calculate total of all monthly profits (total)